Formula-Student-AI/eufs_sim-docker/README.md

 > **Warning:** If you're on a MacBook with an M-chip (most newer MacBook models) or any computer with an ARM CPU, you will need to switch to the 'dynamic-os-selection-eufs' branch and follow the README in there.

-0. Download VScode and Docker Desktop
+0. Download VScode and Docker Desktop.
+For Windows users: Install WSL (Windows Subsystem for Linux) using `wsl --install` in PowerShell.
+When you open VSCode you need to click on the blue arrows in the bottom left of the window and then click 'connect to WSL' to open VSCode in Linux ([read more about WSL online](https://www.sitepoint.com/wsl2/) if you're having any trouble with this).

-1. Clone this Repo
+1. Navigate to your home folder and clone this repo
    ```
    git clone https://github.com/Formula-Student-AI/eufs_sim-docker
    ```